Command-Line Help for powdr

 • -p, --prove-with <PROVE_WITH> — Generate a proof with a given backend

-• --export-csv — Generate a CSV file containing the fixed and witness column values.
+• --export-all-columns-csv — Generate a CSV file containing all fixed and witness column values.
 Useful for debugging purposes

 Default value: false